 Their crimes included various forms of stealing and robbery, administering unlawful oaths, vagrancy, passing base coin and forged notes, being idle and disorderly, coining, insurrection, perjury, murder, rape, pike making and sending a threatening letter.

 Notes and Links1).
-Robert Tainsh was also surgeon on the Hooghley
+Robert Tainsh was also surgeon on the Hooghley in 1825

 Bryan Friar - cooper assigned to Dr. Wardell at Petersham